jordan-carlson99/Mycology-Cultivation-Protocols/templates/protocol-template/protocol-name[tag].md

 ## References

-Format citations in APA style:

-- Author, A. A. (Year).
-Title of work.
-Location: Publisher.
+- Author, site name, and link
 - Include DOIs where available
 - Link to original sources when possible